A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Conclusion and Future Work

-Although this study focuses on HTR, the underlying two-stage procedure is applicable to other data-limited recognition problems where annotation is costly and errors strongly affect evaluation outcomes.
+Although this study focuses on HTR, the underlying two-stage procedure is applicable to other data-limited problems where annotation is costly and errors strongly affect evaluation outcomes.
 In domains such as medical imaging or symbol detection in engineering drawings, datasets are often small enough that targeted human verification is feasible.

-Extending CER-HV to such settings, together with broader studies across different architectures, including Transformer-based recognizers, represents an important avenue for future work.
+A limitation of the present study is that cleaning is implemented through exclusion of noisy samples rather than correction.
+While this strategy is appropriate for analyzing the impact of label noise on benchmarking and avoids introducing additional sources of error, it does not fully exploit the information contained in the identified samples.
+In practice, different error types require different correction strategies: transcription errors could potentially be addressed through pseudo-label generation using trained HTR models, segmentation errors through dedicated segmentation approaches such as Hi-SAM, and orientation errors through automatic CER-guided rotation selection.
+For transcription errors, the released annotations additionally include both the original transcription and the corresponding model prediction, providing pseudo-label candidates that can support future research on semi-automated dataset correction rather than exclusion alone.
+Another important direction is reducing reliance on human verification through agreement-based filtering using complementary recognizers, such as CRNN and Transformer-based HTR models.

 Overall, these findings show that progress in Arabic-script HTR depends not only on advanced models but also on reliable data, and that systematic dataset quality assessment provides a straightforward path toward stronger baselines, fairer evaluation, and more reproducible research.